-Born in Linz, Austria, Herman Rechberger (born on 14 February 1947 in Linz, Austria) studied the guitar and graphic art in Linz, Zurich and Brussels.
+Born in Linz, Austria, Herman Rechberger (1947 -2022) studied the guitar and graphic art in Linz, Zurich and Brussels.
 He moved to Finland in 1970, continued his music studies at the Sibelius Academy in Helsinki and soon made a name for himself as a composer and performing artist.

-Herman Rechberger (b.
-1947) is a multi-instrumentalist and something of a Renaissance figure on the Finnish musical scene, colourfully and easily combining musical elements from different historical eras and geographical regions.
-His special interests are early music and the Orient, but he also feels a strong pull towards the musical education of children.
+Herman Rechberger was a multi-instrumentalist and something of a Renaissance figure on the Finnish musical scene, colourfully and easily combining musical elements from different historical eras and geographical regions.
+His special interests were early music and the Orient, but he also felt a strong pull towards the musical education of children.
 He has been the receiver of several national and international awards and prizes.